 Electric dirt bike batteries range from 24Volts to 36 Volts and 4Volts, with ampere-hour ratings ranging from 7Ah to 10Ah.
 There are several combinations of both voltage and ampere-hours on the market.
 Both of these factors will also determine the driving range of the electric dirt bike and, maybe more importantly, how long a particular electric dirt bike’s battery will need to fully recharge from complete drainage.

-There are 2 Different Types of Electric Dirt Bike Battery
+There are 2 Different Types of Electric Dirt bikes Battery

-There are, as of right now, 2 different types of batteries that are being used in electric dirt bikes, including integrated batteries and swappable batteries.
+Currently, as of right now, 2 different types of batteries are being used in electric dirt bikes, including integrated and swappable batteries.

 Integrated electric dirt bike batteries are just what their name suggests, batteries that are integrated into the frame of the dirt bike and thus not removable.